k4black/fast-aug/bindings/python/README.md

 Note: dataset text file size is 1.1Mb, it is included in the memory usage.

-## Development
+## Contributing and Development

+Any contribution is warmly welcomed!
-Please see the GitHub repository README for mo info [fast-aug](https://github.com/k4black/fast-aug).
+Please see the GitHub repository README at [fast-aug](https://github.com/k4black/fast-aug).

-For building and profiling see `Makefile` in the project root.

-TBA